SlayerBirden/datamigration/README.md

  extract a multi-level data structure from it.

-The same's true for reverse process as well: the multi-level data structure can be flattened and inserted into a single file.
+The same's true for reverse process as well: the multi-level data structure can be inserted into a single file.

 ## Installation